wangsan71/Change_Photo_XY/ReadMe.md

-# ReadMe
+# Photo location changer
-### Here is the image positioning modifier used by "JetCar",
+## Here is the image positioning modifier used by "JetCar", now we have v2.0.0
 ### The usage is very simple.
 1. When you start it, it will pop up two windows:
 1.1 Your original picture folder (it is recommended that you back up an original copy)